futureverse/future/README.md

 ```

 Also, it is considered good style to shut down cluster `cl` when it is no longer needed, that is, calling `parallel::stopCluster(cl)`.
 However, it will shut itself down if the main process is terminated.
 For more information on how to set up and manage such clusters, see `help("makeCluster", package = "parallel")`.
-Clusters created implicitly using `plan(cluster, workers = hosts)` where `hosts` is a character vector will also be shut down when the main R session terminates, or when the future strategy is changed, e.g. by calling `plan(sequential)`.
+Clusters created implicitly using `plan(cluster, workers = hosts)` where `hosts` is a character vector will also be shut down when the main R session terminates, or when the future backend is changed, e.g. by calling `plan(sequential)`.

 Note that with automatic authentication setup (e.g. SSH key pairs), there is nothing preventing us from using the same approach for using a cluster of remote machines.